 3. Configure System’s Hostname

 A hostname of a system is the name of the instance used as an identity for computer networks.
-It help users and network machine to easily recognize a machine within a network in a human-readable format.
+It helps users and network machine to easily recognize a machine within a network in a human-readable format.

 Its an good practice to set a proper hostname for your instance.
 In the system terminal type hostnamectl and hit enter: